FAQs

 Can my spouse/partner and I share one MY CARE account?

-No. Each patient has their own MY CARE account as it is directly linked to your health record.
+No. Each patient has their own MY CARE account as it is directly linked to your Royal Devon medical record.

 Can I upload pictures and videos to MY CARE?

-Yes, you can upload files and these will be stored in your electronic patient record along with any appropriate photographs or videos taken at the RD&E.
+Yes, you can upload files and these will be stored in your electronic patient record along with any appropriate photographs and documents created at Royal Devon.

-These form part of the health record so would not be used for anything else unless you have given permission for a specific use by signing a consent form.
+These form part of the medical record so would not be used for any other purpose unless you have given explicit consent.

 I’ve forgotten my username/password, what should I do?

-Click the links below the login (Forgot Password/Forgot Username) to reset your password or username.
+Click the links below the login section (Forgot Password/Forgot Username) to reset your password or username.

 You will be prompted to answer some security questions to verify your identity.